President Trump Impeached By The House In Historic Rebuke

 Consequences for 2020

-In a nation deeply hardened into rival partisan tribes, impeachment hasn't appeared to move the needle with many Americans.

-And the tumultuous frenzy of political life in the Trump era means that it isn't clear how much the events of late 2019 and early 2020 might resonate with voters by the time they cast ballots in the presidential election on Nov.
+The tumultuous frenzy of political life in the Trump era means that it isn't clear how much the events of late 2019 and early 2020 might resonate with voters by the time they cast ballots in the presidential election on Nov.
 3.

 But the pending election figured prominently in all sides' commentary about whether and how the House should take up impeachment, a question that also fractured Democrats after they gained a majority in the 2018 midterm elections.